Ladyhawke (musician): Collaborations

 Ladyhawke collaborated with Pnau on "Embrace" from the duo's 2007 self-titled album.

 The Charlatans' Tim Burgess said in September 2010 that he is collaborating with Ladyhawke and members of The Horrors and Klaxons on his second solo album.
 "I've been working with Josh [Hayward], the guitarist from The Horrors and Stefan [Halperin], the drummer from the Klaxons and right now we can only do stuff when our other bands aren't doing things.
 But when we do get together, it's really explosive and it'll be well worth waiting for.
 I've also got Ladyhawke singing on it."
 In December 2011, Burgess revealed that he had collaborated with Ladyhawke on a song entitled "Just One Kiss", which was eventually released on his 2018 album As I Was Now.

 In 2011, Ladyhawke collaborated with New Zealand singer Nik Brinkman, better known as Junica, on the single "Living in My House".
 Also in 2011, she remixed the song "Sister Wife" by American singer Alex Winston.

 In 2014, Ladyhawke appeared on the Tiësto album A Town Called Paradise with a track called "Last Train"; Firebeatz also appeared on the track.

 In 2019, Ladyhawke was featured on the single "Never Dance Alone", from Australian alternative dance group Crooked Colours' album Langata.

 In December 2020, Ladyhawke released "River", her second collaboration with Pnau.
 Pnau vocalist Nick Littlemore spoke of their experience working together again, stating "It seems every time we’ve collaborated with her it’s been incendiary.
 We met a long while ago; within moments of meeting it was clear we had a deep connection."

-In 2021, Ladyhawke collaborated with Broods on the song 'Guilty Love", which appears on Ladyhawke's fourth album, Time Flies.
+In 2021, Ladyhawke collaborated with Broods on the song "Guilty Love", which appears on Ladyhawke's fourth album, Time Flies.

+In August 2024, Lawyhawke on stage in Sydney playing her self titled debut in full confirmed she had been working with Nick Littlemore on their 2007 project Teenager with new music to be released.
+Several crowd members had been yelling the song titles from the project such as "Alone Again" which the singer responded to an audience member by confirming the project.